komilak/procrastinspire/README.md

 - [x] User is able to switch between Inspire, Routines, and Intentions
 - [x] User is able to select goal (choose from diff buttons) on Intentions tab - no api response yet
 - [x] Routine Tab shows options to select from for Morning, Day, and Evening
-- [x] User can scroll through images on Inspire tab
+- [x] User can scroll through images pulled from tumblr API on Inspire tab
 - [ ] Intention selection updates and transitions to Inspire tab